Sertainty/Code_samples/Automated workflow samples/WorkflowDemoReadMe.txt

 set that is 'N' times larger than the original sample.
 For example, by using a multiplier of 2, the resultant sample set will contain 1002 records.

-To get started, run the SmartFile Script Engine.
+To get started, run the UXL Script Engine.
 At the prompt, type:

   x::cd("the folder containing the above workflow demo files");